 Then the focus turned to water (it is a lakeside park, after all).
 But how do you represent water – a wave, a drop?
 No, a waterwheel!
 McGalliard Falls Grist Mill is at one end of the greenway.
 A waterwheel also looks like a bike gear (and maybe a disc, it is round).
 We liked the idea of the waterwheel (maybe a V – for Valdese – worked into the image, maybe not).

 Discussion went back and forth on a natural greenway versus paved greenway (this is the 2 mile trail between the waste water plant and McGalliard Falls).
 When the money is available, the end agreement was paved to reach a broader audience of park attendees.

 There needs to be a picnic shelter large enough to handle groups coming to events (triathlon, trail race, etc).
 They may not all need to sit at a table, but gather for registration, awards, etc. This group could not give a size – but larger than one side of McGalliard Falls (maybe those 2 side put together), maybe Catawba Meadows size.
 Not sure.
 Just big enough for events.
 This could also be the “classroom.”

 The group would like a kiosk at the park after land closing date to tell about the project and that money is needed.
 This may wait until March when there is a “price list” of features to include.

-If building in phases, build the greenway first.
+If building in phases, build the greenway first (this is the 2 mile trail between the waste water plant and McGalliard Falls).
 But include nice surround (signage, entrance, etc) so people will know is park is going to be a destination park.
 We want them to have a good impression, even if there is only one feature.

 Let’s try to cleanup all that trash from the water side – before closing on land!
 The water is open to the public even if the town does not own the land.